output configuration representation

 Per outputdevice unique id to identify a mode

-Advertise available output modes and current one
+advertise available output modes and current one

 The mode event describes an available mode for the output.